 Women rotate around the fire and pray for the good health and prosperity of their families.
 It is a ritual to place a thick roti with a thread around it into the fire.
 Once the ashes remain the roti is removed and it is nothing less than a miracle to see that the roti burns but not the thread.
 The roti here signifies Holika, sister of a demon and the thread symbolizes Prahalad, an ardent devotee of Lord Vishnu.

 The whole process thus marks the victory of good over the bad.
 This roti is then consumed as Prasad.
 The next morning, people take the ashes of the bonfire and apply them to their bodies for purification.
 Thereafter, unlimited fun and frolic begin with cuisines, colors, gulaal, and what not!

 Sunburn Festival – cherishing music at Pune

-Get ready to enjoy an eclectic mix of entertainment, music, dance, celebration and experiences at the Sunburn Festival.
+Get ready to enjoy an eclectic mix of entertainment, music, dance, celebration, and experiences at the Sunburn Festival.
 After enthralling the audience at the Vagator Beach in Goa for years, India’s biggest Electronic Dance Music festival has been shifted to Pune.
-But still, the craze of this famous winter season festival in India is so high that nearly 3, 50,000 people attend the musical gala.
+But still, the craze for this famous winter season festival in India is so high that nearly 3, 50,000 people attend the musical gala.
 The spectacular fiesta features performances by some of the renowned names in this field.
-Lighting, staging, pyrotechnics prove to be head-turner during the festival.
+Lighting, staging, and pyrotechnics prove to be head-turners during the festival.